chbh-opensource/mri-on-bear-edu/docs/workshop8/functional-connectivity.md

 <br>
 **Stats**

-1. Leave the 'Mixed effects: FLAME 1' and click 'Full model setup'.
+1. Leave 'Mixed effects: FLAME 1' and click 'Full model setup'.
 2. In the 'General Linear Model' window, name the model 'PCC' and make sure the 'EVs' are all 1s.

 The interface should look like this: